 The only parts of the recipe that needs cooking are the sweet potato and the edamame beans, and for the sweet potato there are various options of how to cook them.

-Oven Baked Sweet Potato Chips for Loaded Sweet Potatoes
+Oven Baked Sweet Potato Chips for Loaded Sweet Potato Fries

-The best way in my opinion, is to oven bake the sweet potatoes.
-Apart from the taste of the sweet potatoes, it also means you can roast a bulb of garlic in the pan, which you can’t do with the other methods.
+Option number one is to oven bake the sweet potatoes.
+Apart from the taste of the sweet potatoes, it also means you can roast a bulb of garlic in the pan for later squeezing over the top, something which you can’t do with the other methods.

-Cut up the sweet potatoes into chunky chips or thin chips and lay in a baking tray on baking paper.
+Cut up the sweet potatoes into chunky chips and lay in a baking tray on baking paper.
 You can make oven baked sweet potato chips with a brushing of oil with without any oil at all if you prefer an oil-free recipe.

 If you opt to use oil, just brush the sweet potato chips with a touch of olive oil before placing in the baking tray.